Israel's Benjamin Netanyahu to seek immunity from corruption charges | DW | 01.01.2020

 In order to secure immunity, Netanyahu needs the support of 61 out of 120 lawmakers in the Knesset — the same majority that has evaded him in attempts to for a government following elections in April and September.

-Under normal circumstances, a parliamentary committee would be formed to decided on the immunity issue and then be put up for a vote in the Knesset.
+Under normal circumstances, a parliamentary committee would be formed to decide on the immunity issue and then be put up for a vote in the Knesset.

 However, Israel is currently being run by a caretaker government — with parliament limited in its ability to act on certain issues.
 It remains unclear whether the current parliament would be allowed to form the committee needed to make a decision on immunity.